MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

  - Add a probing panel
  - Support uploadable machine profiles (see above in Grbl section)

+## Spindle
+ - Update PWM calc to current Grbl method
+ - Increase resolution to max (16 bit) automatically based on frequency.
+This will be transparent to the user.

 ## Display
  - Add support for a simple I2C display

+## I/O expansion
+ - Look at support for more I/O with an I/O expander

 ## --Not on near term roadmap now--
  - Wired Ethernet: